Nick2858/Branch-Builder/README.md

 ### Step 1: Prepare CSV File

-The branches for the CSV File should be as follows, branch data for each branch occupies its row.
+The layout of the CSV File is as follows, data for each branch occupies a row.
 The data should be in exactly this order:

 Branch ID | Parent Node ID | Child Node ID | Generation Number | Length | Volume | Lobe | Segment | X1 | Y1 | Z1 | X2 | Y2 | Z2
 ----------|-----------|----------|-------------------|--------|--------|------|---------|----|----|----|----|----|----